Dental Bone Grafting | Nottingham Dental

 Bone grafting is a procedure in which the dentist uses bone graft material derived from animals, other individuals, or other parts of your body to facilitate bone regeneration.
 Bone grafting encourages your bone to grow out again, which helps support your teeth and is crucial for dental implants.

 Nottingham Dental makes sure your teeth and surrounding bones are healthy.
 If you suffer from tooth loss, we make sure we protect your bones from deterioration.
 Please continue reading for a detailed discussion of bone graft procedure.

 Dental implants are one of the best restorative dentistry options to replace missing teeth.
 This procedure doesn’t really replace the tooth’s crown but rather the root or the foundation of the tooth.
 The dentist screws a metallic framework or titanium post into the jawbone underneath the socket of the missing tooth.
 Over the course of 3 to 6 months, your jawbone heals and grows around the screwed metallic framework, thus making it a part of your body just like your actual tooth roots.
 Once the implant is in place, the dentist can use it to support dental crowns, dental bridges, or even dentures firmly.
-As such, dental implants are the best means of replacing missing teeth — your replacement teeth function and look just like your actual teeth.
+As such, dental implants are one of the best means of replacing missing teeth — your replacement teeth function and look just like your actual teeth.

 However, as already mentioned, the dental implant has to be screwed into the jawbone.
 That’s why you need sufficient alveolar bone structure present under the socket.
 If your bone has shrunk in size, the dentist won’t be able to lodge the implant in place.
 When your alveolar bone doesn’t have a tooth to support, it stops growing and starts receding and you can lose about 25% of the bone within a year after tooth loss.
 When that happens, the only way to get dental implants is to first get bone graft for dental implants.